desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

       perform DNSSEC validation of authoritative RRsets, but does need to locate and return the requisite RRSIG, NSEC or NSEC3 records in its response when the request had the DO bit set.
+      [ TODO: What about the AD bit in this case?
+Can it be set if DNSSEC records returned upon DO request may conflict (as validation is skipped? ]

-    - Otherwise, if the zone has (by local policy) a negative trust anchor, or is the root zone, and no trust anchor for the root is configured, then the zone is "Insecure".
+    - Otherwise, if the zone has (by local policy) a negative trust anchor, or if the zone is the root zone but has no trust anchor configured, then the zone is "Insecure".

     - Otherwise, if the RRset is from a zone with an associated trust anchor set and at least one DNSKEY algorithm in the trust anchor set is supported, the zone is "Secure".
 Its DNSKEY RRSet MUST be signed with at least one of the trust anchor keys.
+      [ TODO: The last sentence sounds like a signer requirement. ] [ TODO: Does this MUST also hold when the parent is Secure and has DS? ]

     - Otherwise, if the RRset is from a zone delegated from a "Secure" parent, its security status is determined from the signed presence of the associated DS RRset or its signed denial of existence by that parent.
       Explicit probing for the DS RRSet may be needed in some cases, notably when the same nameserver handles both the parent and child zone.
+      [ TODO: When is that not required? ]

         * If a valid DS RRset is obtained, and at least one record designates a supported DNSKEY algorithm with a supported hash type, then the